Virtualizing RAN: Science, Strategy, and Architecture of Software-Defined Mobile Networks: Case Studies and Lessons Learnt

 \paragraph*{Return to research (2024–present).} At Clemson’s Intelligent Systems and Wireless Networking (IS-WiN) Lab, the author is pursuing an AI-RAN Ph.D. focused on zero-trust O-RAN and AI-native 5G/6G architectures.
 Current work translates field insight into reproducible prototypes—reinforcement-learning scheduling xApps, GPU/DPU-accelerated 7.2 FHI digital twins, and other HPC-powered RAN experiments—laying the groundwork for sub-millisecond, AI-driven control loops in the 6G era.

-\paragraph*{Lesson 4—Technical credibility is strategic capital.} When organisations sideline deep expertise for short-term schedule optics, they forfeit both SEP leadership and the innovation surface required for AI-native 6G.
+\paragraph*{Lesson 4—Technical credibility is strategic capital.} When organizations sideline deep expertise for short-term schedule optics, they forfeit both SEP leadership and the innovation surface required for AI-native 6G.
 By contrast, career paths that preserve hands-on engineering—as the author’s pivot back to research demonstrates—create a virtuous loop between operational realism and scientific progress.

 \textbf{Overall takeaway—}Technical merit, cultural alignment, and automated execution form a three-legged stool; remove any leg and virtualized RAN programs falter.
-Operators that have internalised these lessons are now positioned to lead the AI-native 6G transition, while laggards accrue a compound technical debt of stranded spectrum and organisational inertia.
+Operators that have internalized these lessons are now positioned to lead the AI-native 6G transition, while laggards accrue a compound technical debt of stranded spectrum and organizational inertia.